Virtual Memorial Plaques Project

 Past Presentations and Workshops Audio and video recordings of previous presentations and workshops since 2018 are accessible to members of our Society.
 They include recordings of monthly programming and Special Interest Group meetings.
 If you are not a member, you may join our Society and have access to presentations that […]

-Shem Tov Shem Tov is the quarterly newsletter of the Jewish Genealogical Society of Toronto.
-We have indexed back issues that include the very first newsletters published in 1985.
-Members have access to all indexed issues, via our Member’s Page on this website.
-Recent issues are available here, while back issues […]
+Shem Tov is the award-winning quarterly newsletter of the Jewish Genealogical Society of Toronto.
+Back issues of the newsletter dating back to the very first newsletter printed in 1985 can be accessed on our website.
+Members have access to all indexed issues, via the Members Area on this website.
+Recent issues […]

 Polish Records Translation Project